todddeluca/recipes/fermentation/README.md

 For sauerkraut, based on the Pickl-it recommendation, I use 1g salt for every 100g cabbage.
 This should produce about a 2% brine, which I found to be very mild.
 Use more salt (or less) as desired.

 For a 2% brine, add 2g salt to every 100g of water.
 For a 5% brine, add 5g instead.
+For non-metric recipes:

+- 1 tablespoon of Morton's table salt is 18g
+- 1 cup of water is 237g.

 With a starting ratio, I can explore more precisely the effects that different salinities have on the ferment.